Sammie

-”In consideration of the recent news, I would first like to express my most sincere condolences to the family of Mrs. Collier.

-I understand the severity of the allegations, but I do not have any additional information.

-At this time, I respectfully request privacy for not only my family, but the family of Mrs. Collier.
-Thank you.
-Sammie.”

 Career

 1999–2001: From the Bottom to the Top

 Sammie first gained notice for his voice when appearing on Showtime at the Apollo in 1998, and winning for his rendition of Stevie Wonder's "My Cheri Amour".
 In 1999, Sammie was signed to Capitol Records and released his debut album, From the Bottom to the Top, on March 14, 2000.
 Debuting at number 46 on the U.S. Billboard 200 charts, it was certified gold by the RIAA for more than 500,000 copies shipped to stores.
 The first single, "I Like It" reached number 24 on the Billboard Hot 100 and number 8 on the Top R&B/Hip-Hop Songs charts, simultaneously became gold-certified by the RIAA.
 The second single, "Crazy Things I Do" was released in early 2000 and peaked at number 39 on the Top R&B/Hip-Hop Songs chart.

 In 2001, Sammie also contributed chorus vocals for "Hardball", a collaboration with rappers Lil' Bow Wow, Lil' Wayne and Lil' Zane for the Hardball soundtrack.
 The song reached number 77 on the Top R&B/Hip-Hop Songs chart.